 - Independent writing – children write independently and the teacher monitors.

-Children are taught to join their handwriting in a neat and legible style and are rewarded a pen licence once this is achieved.
+Children are taught to join their handwriting in a neat and legible style.
 Children are encouraged to sustain this level of presentation across all subjects.
 Assessment for learning continually takes place daily to inform planning and at the end of each term.
 Children take an active role in editing their work and are encouraged to strive to improve.

 - acquire a wide vocabulary, an understanding of grammar and knowledge of linguistic conventions for reading, writing and spoken language